LMargotti/Simulated_Annealing_Reviewed/README.md

 ### Testing
-The repository includes a *unit_test.py* file that allows for the user to have a clear and optimized view of the algorithm and the core functions.
-It actually performs different tests on a very simple 2-D *energy* function of the form ***f(x)=x^2+y^2*** of which we know the behaviour and the exact minimum.
+The repository includes a *unit_test.py* file that allows the user to have a clear and optimized view of the algorithm and the core functions.
+It actually performs different tests on a very simple 2-D *energy* function (that actually corresponds to the default one reported in *user_function*) of the form ***f(x)=x^2+y^2*** of which we know the behaviour and the exact minimum.
 This way it is possible to check whether if the algorithm works properly and the deterministic core functions are correct.
-Also, stochastic generations are controlled via *assertLessEqual/assertGreaterEqual* commands, in order for anything to result out of declared ranges.
+Also, stochastic generations are controlled via assertion commands, in order for the obtained outcomes to be actually included in the interval [0,1].
+Further tests are performed to check the validity of the exit criteria.
+Through central limit theorem and tries, the acceptability value for the minima to be registered as **correct** was set to be *delta == 1*

 To have the algorithm tested in terms of results validity, on *Prompt command* digit:
     > python unit_test.py

-The system being stochastic implies test accurancy can't be 100% actually.
-Through central limit theorem and tries, the acceptability value for the minima to be registered as **correct** was set to be *delta == 1*

 ## Basics